Global Workforce Skills

 Build connections with peers and instructors in this immersive and comprehensive educational experience.

 This program requires in-person attendance and does not offer remote or online-only options.
-Global Workforce Skills consists of nine required courses over three terms.
-Seven of the nine courses require weekly in-person attendance.
-The following courses are delivered in a blended classroom and online format:
+Global Workforce Skills consists of thirteen required courses over three terms.
+Only the Career and Learning Portfolio, spanning three separate courses with one offered each term, is delivered in an asynchronous online format:

 Take the Next Step